 Updated throughout to include recent developments, this revised edition of Beck's Cognitive Therapy will be ideal for both newcomers and experienced practitioners.

-Introduction: From Kraepelin to Beck to us; Part One: THEORY; 1.
+Introduction: From Kraepelin to Beck to us; Part I: THEORY; 1.
 Aaron.
-T. Beck – his life and the development of the principles of cognitive therapy; 2.
+T. Beck: His life and the development of the principles of cognitive therapy; 2.
 Problem areas in psychological functioning are marked out by specific cognitive themes and processes; 3.
-Cognitive therapy addresses a variety of levels and types of cognition – we begin with Beck’s discovery of ‘automatic thoughts’; 4.
+Cognitive therapy addresses a variety of levels and types of cognition: We begin with Beck’s discovery of ‘automatic thoughts’; 4.
 Cognitive distortions play a key role in psychological problems; 5.
-Cognitive organisation is underpinned by deep modes, schemas, beliefs and assumptions; 6: Cognitive therapy draws richly on evolutionary theory; 7.
+Cognitive organisation is underpinned by deep modes, schemas, beliefs, and assumptions; 6: Cognitive therapy draws richly on evolutionary theory; 7.
 Images also reflect key elements of cognitive distortions; 8.
-Cognition, emotion, behaviour and physiology interact with mutual and reciprocal influence on each other; 9.
-Safety behaviours, including avoidance, over-preparation and reassurance-seeking - play a major role in maintaining anxiety; 10.
-Understanding the role of negative biases in attention strengthen the cognitive model; 11.
+Cognition, emotion, behaviour, and physiology interact with mutual and reciprocal influence on each other; 9.
+Safety behaviours, including avoidance, over-preparation, and reassurance-seeking, play a major role in maintaining anxiety; 10.
+Understanding the role of negative biases in attention strengthens cognitive therapy; 11.
 Metacognitive analysis strengthens our understanding of psychopathology; 12.
-Mindfulness has added power and subtlety to the cognitive model; 13.
-Cognitive therapy is a formulation and conceptualisation driven form of psychological therapy; 14.
+Mindfulness has added power and subtlety to cognitive therapy; 13.
+Cognitive therapy is a formulation-driven and conceptualisation-driven form of psychological therapy; 14.
 Beckian epistemology has a clear research process for developing appropriate therapeutic knowledge; 15.
-Therapy protocols have played a role in the development of cognitive approach; Part Two: PRACTICE – Introduction; 16.
+Therapy protocols have played a role in the development of the cognitive approach; Part II: PRACTICE; 16.
 Cognitive therapy requires a collaborative therapeutic relationship; 17.
 Cognitive therapists, like other therapists, use conceptualisations to tackle interpersonal and alliance issues; 18.
 Cognitive therapy is, at least initially, a time-sensitive and relatively structured form of therapy; 19.
-Cognitive therapy is problem and goal-oriented and is focused, at least initially, on ‘here and now’ functioning; 20.
+Cognitive therapy is problem- and goal-oriented, and is focused, initially at least, on ‘here and now’ functioning; 20.
 Cognitive therapy has an educational focus and uses regular homework; 21.
-Cognitive therapy has a well identified set of methods and skills; 22.
+Cognitive therapy has a well-identified set of methods and skills; 22.
 Cognitive therapy builds on the identification of unhelpful automatic thoughts; 23.
 Cognitive therapists teach clients to evaluate and then respond to their negative thoughts; 24.
-Cognitive therapists have developed specific methods for identifying beliefs & schemas; 25.
-Cognitive therapy has specific methods for working on unhelpful beliefs and schemas; 26.
+Cognitive therapists have developed methods for identifying beliefs and schemas; 25.
+Cognitive therapy has methods for working on unhelpful beliefs and schemas; 26.
 Cognitive therapy has been strengthened by including interventions focused on emotions and imagery; 27.
 Cognitive therapists use a variety of methods to promote behaviour change; 28.
 Cognitive therapy has developed new ways of working with cognitive processes, especially via mindfulness; 29.
 Cognitive therapists are key participants in large systems delivering psychological therapy; 30.
-Cognitive therapy aspires to be a unifying model – both in terms of using the concepts and skills of other therapies, and of offering them its own methods; Concluding Comments: Let’s all raise a glass to Aaron ‘Tim’ Beck
+Cognitive therapy aspires to be a unifying model: Both in terms of using concepts and skills from other therapies, and of offering them its own methods; Concluding comments: Let’s all raise a glass to Aaron ‘Tim’ Beck

 In this important and highly accessible contribution to the Distinctive Features series, Dr Wills eruditely presents the history and core features of Beck's seminal theory.
 The book covers the central and inspiring components of Beck's model and therapy, referencing their wider context and impact.